matyasselmeci/docs/docs/data/xrootd/xrootd-authorization.md

 The XRootD LCMAPS authorization method depends on configuring [LCMAPS with the VOMS plugin](/security/lcmaps-voms-authentication).
 LCMAPS maps an incoming user's grid credentials to a Unix account name;
-the permissions listed in the [authorization file](#authorization-file) all reference Unix account names.
+the permissions listed in the [authorization file](#authorization-file) all reference Unix accounts or groups.

 !!! note
-    On the data nodes, the files will actually be owned by Unix user `xrootd` (or other daemon user), not as the user authenticated to, under most circumstances.
+    On the data nodes, files will be owned by Unix user `xrootd` (or other daemon user), not as the authenticated user, unless you are using the `xrootd-multiuser` plugin.
-    XRootD will verify the permissions and authorization based on the user that the security plugin authenticates you to, but, internally, the data node files will be owned by the `xrootd` user.
+    Internally, XRootD will verify the permissions and authorization based on the authenticated user.

 #### Authorization file